 8 Ways to Increase Traffic to Your Website: Part One

 One of the biggest reasons why clients come to us at Clever Marketing is because they need more traffic to their websites.
 That and they need more leads of better quality.

-It’s all “a numbers game” getting traffic to a website and the only way to know what those numbers are is to have the right analytical tools.
+Getting traffic to your website is all “a numbers game” and the only way to know what those numbers are is to have the right analytical tools.

 So, whilst having the right analytical tools will not, in itself, increase traffic to your website, it is absolutely essential to have these tools to see what your traffic is and how your efforts to improve it are coming along.

 If you do nothing else you should at the very least have Google Analytics installed on your website.